AgentD/squashfs-tools-ng/README.md

    package.
 It uses `libutil.la` internally.
  - `libcommon.a` built from files in `lib/common` contains a bunch of commonly used code shared across the utilities.
+ - `libcompat.a` built from files in `lib/compat` contains minimal
+   implementations of POSIX or GNU functions that are not available on some platforms.

 The headers in `include` are stuffed with comments on functions an data structures.